lawrie-sm/lsm-trip-page/README.md

 - Some basic integration and unit tests where appropriate

 ## Tech decisions
-- I used clientside rendered React page with Vite.
+- Client-rendered React, built with Vite and Vitest for testing.
 Simple and I'm familiar with it.
 Also assumed something like this would need to slot into a larger React-y codebase with a shared component library etc. Normally for a task like this a basic MVC-style server-rendered app would be fine
-- Grabbed the API data and hardcoded it alongside generated types for quick dev without constantly hitting the API itself.
-I didn't focus on writing an extensive API client in this exercise.
-I've left notes instead on this in the api.ts file
+- I didn't focus on writing an extensive API client in this exercise.
+I've left notes instead on this in the api.ts file.
+Most dev work was done against mock data to avoid hitting the real API repeatedly
 - CSS was kept vanilla for the sake of time
-- Most of the time was spent handling edge cases and polishing the timeline.
-I used spare time to add tests and localisation since these were low hanging fruit
+- Most of my time was spent handling edge cases on time displays and polishing the timeline.
+Also added tests and localisation since these were low hanging fruit

 ## Considered but not implemented
-- Cancelled trip handling, we would not want to ship without this.
-But it's a simple check so I skipped it here
+- Cancelled trip handling.
+We would not want to ship without this.
+But it's such a simple addition and probably not interesting to discuss
 - SSR, progressive enhancement, <14kb initial pageload, text message embeds etc. All quite good if the plan is to text direct links to passengers who might have spotty data
-- A map element with the bus location, stops etc.
+- A map element with the bus location, stops etc. Fast to add with a mapping library since we have coords, but I wouldn't be able to polish it
 - Vehicle info (WiFi, toilets etc.)
 - Clear information about the nearest stop, e.g directions, stop URL, or a streeview-style image, could be user location aware